Lee Kang-in: Valencia

-2019–20 season

 On 17 September 2019, Lee made his UEFA Champions League debut as a late substitute for Rodrigo in a 1–0 win against Chelsea, becoming the youngest ever Korean to debut in the competition at the age of 18 years and 6 months, a record previously held by Jeong Woo-yeong.
 He also became the 5th youngest ever to debut for Los Ches in the same competition.
 On 25 September 2019, he scored his first La Liga goal in a 3–3 draw against Getafe, to become the youngest non-Spanish to score for Valencia, aged 18 years and 219 days old, breaking the previous record of Mohamed Sissoko who scored in the 2003–04 UEFA Cup; and the third youngest ever, only behind Juan Mena and Fernando Gómez.
 (Note: On 1 November 2020, Yunus Musah broke Lee Kang-in's record, to become the youngest non-Spanish to score for Valencia, aged 17 years and 338 days.)
 His record as the youngest non-Spanish goalscorer for Valencia was broken the following season by American teammate Yunus Musah.

-2020–21 season

 On 13 September 2020, Lee became the youngest player, aged 19 years and 207 days, to assist two goals in a La Liga match in the 21st century, in a 4–2 win over Levante, breaking the previous record of Juan Mata in 2008, aged 20 years and 150 days.
 Despite rejecting several renewal offers from the club throughout the year, he featured regularly under Javi Gracia as the Che ended the campaign on a mid-table position.

 After being on the transfer list during the entire pre-season, Lee terminated his contract with Valencia on 29 August 2021.

 Mallorca

-On 30 August 2021, fellow La Liga club Mallorca confirmed the free transfer of Lee, signing on a four-year contract.
+On 21 August 2021, fellow La Liga club Mallorca confirmed the free transfer of Lee, signing on a four-year contract.

 During the 2022–23 season, Lee became one of the best dribblers in the Big Five European leagues by making the highest success rate of dribbles and the sixth highest number of successful dribbles.